An excellent question!

 - And much more

 If you or a loved one are struggling and interested in trying MBCT, contact me today.
 To learn more about how MBCT works, read on!
-My name is Betsy J. Harris, LCSW, and I provide therapy or adults and teens from all over the Columbia, Tennessee area – people just like you.
+My name is Betsy J. Harris, LCSW, and I provide therapy or adults and teens from all over the Nashville, Tennessee area such as Spring Hill, Cool Springs, Franklin, and beyond – people just like you.

 How does MBCT work?